Transparency in Supply Chains (TISC): Modern Slavery Act Statement

 Technology contracts are split into strategic, operational and commodity as classes of importance.
 They are reviewed on a regular basis and on their renewal cycle – all our key contracts have modern slavery clauses in them.

 As part of ongoing due diligence, regular meetings with suppliers in Bulgaria and India are held to ground truth the situation with regard to our key strategic suppliers – we look to visit at least once a year.
-For example in 2023 NEC Software were visited twice to discuss matters with their senior management, RVT visited in December and we have regular account manager contact.
-These regular meetings will continue into 2024+.
+For example, in 2024 NEC Software were visited twice to discuss matters with their senior management, RVT visited in December and we have regular account manager contact.
+These regular meetings will continue into 2025+.

 Our recruitment practices help prevent the risk of modern slavery within our organisation.
 Our employment agreements and policies are managed locally, based on global templates and principles but adapted for the relevant local context and applicable law.

-Some of the other recruitment measures which the IET has in place include:
+Some of the other Human Resources measures which the IET has in place include:

-• Conducting vetting checks of prospective recruits before extending an offer of employment and a police (where appropriate) and reference check prior to start date (double-stage process);
+- Conducting vetting checks of prospective recruits before extending an offer of employment/prior to start date (whichever is more appropriate/suitable) and a police (where appropriate) and reference check prior to start date (double-stage process)

 Continuous review and risk mitigation

 The IET Anti-Slavery Policy sets out the IET’s principal risk areas.
 The IET recognises the need to continually assess the risks of slavery or human trafficking.
 The IET also recognises that there may be gaps in visibility of supply chains and limitations in the tools used to identify risks.
 Addressing these is a complex task and is under continuous review to develop an effective framework.
-The IET recognises the need for modern slavery training across the organisation to widen awareness, particularly for those staff members who are involved in managing recruitment and our supply chains and during 2022 rolled out an eLearning module to all IET staff on Modern Slavery and this continued with a second roll-out of eLearning in 2023 and 99% of staff have completed this training within the last two years, across all global offices.
+The IET recognises the need for modern slavery training across the organisation to widen awareness, particularly for those staff members who are involved in managing recruitment and our supply chains and during 2024 rolled out an eLearning module to all IET staff on Modern Slavery 96% of staff have completed this training within the last two years

 To date, the IET has not found any instances of modern slavery in its operations or supply chain.